 Why is my brake light staying on?
-This one of those things that can drive you nuts.
-Bob reviews a common problem that can accrue when you are working in the switch housing area of your motorcycle.
+This is one of those things that can drive you nuts.
+Bob reviews a common problem that can occur when you are working in the switch housing area of your motorcycle.
 Time, patience and maybe a new brake light switch can show you how to fix a motorcycle brake light switch.
 Bob also shares how to test a Harley brake light switch near the exhaust in a related video.
 We also show you how to replace the switch in the housing in this video.

 Here’s some great feedback from a fellow rider:

 I have a 2012 FatBoy Lo, bought it new, and love the bike, it has had some mods, and will continue to until it is just the way I want it, different seat and probably cams.
 The only complaint I have had with this bike is the front brake switch, since new, I was told by my dealer that it was the switch, I replaced it, not the problem.
 What was happening was the brake lever wasn’t going out far enough to shut off the light, sometimes, not always, which was a pain in the ass, anyway, I got looking at it closer and determined that either the wee tab that pushed on the switch needed to be bent, or thickened.
 JB weld, a dab on the tab about 1/16″ fixed the problem completely, a very inexpensive and effective fix.
 Now I don’t get the little red lite on my speedo, and the brake lite functions the way it is supposed to.
 Not plugging JB weld, any product of a similar nature would do the job, I would guess an epoxy would work too, or Metal Set, anything you can mold that will harden and adhere to the aluminum lever.
 Cheers